minkaotic/misc-notes/notes/OAuth-and-OpenID-Connect.md

 - `/.well-known/jwks` - information about JWTs and the public keys - used for token validation

-## Obtaining, inspecting and working with Access Tokens
+## Access Tokens & Different Authorisation Flows
 Demo example:
 1. Call `/token` endpoint using [Resource Owner Password Credentials](#credential-flows-post-requests-with-client-authentication) flow: `POST` request containing `client_id`, `client_secret`, `grant_type`, `username` and `password`
 1. Receive a response containing the `access_token`, `expires_in` and `token_type` ("Bearer")